nextflow-io/training/docs/nf_develop/04_parameters.md

     Use the `nf-core schema build` command to update your schema.
 Add any grouping and information you think is appropriate.

-    Lint your pipeline again to see if the tests now pass.
+    Lint your pipeline again to see if the tests pass.

 ## Push your changes to GitHub